OSE/ceb-controller/README.md

 The Global Village Construction Set (GVCS) is an open technological platform that allows for the easy fabrication of the 50 different Industrial Machines that it takes to build a small civilization with modern comforts.

-# Need to redo controller code for pressure sensing